 In the case that the donor knows the recipient and they already have a relationship, this is referred to as a known donation.
 This often involves friends or family making the donation.

 Where the recipient and the donor have not met and do not know each other, this is known as a clinic-recruited donation.
-The donor has the option to remain unknown to the recipient, but is required to consent to releasing their identifying information (name, date of birth and address) to any child that results from their donation.
+The donor has the option to remain unknown to the recipient, but is required to consent to releasing their identifying information (name, date of birth and address) to any child that results from their donation once the child turns 18 or younger with counsellor approval.

-Both you and your partner are required to attend a consultation with a specialist, where you will learn about the processes and procedures involved and all relevant medical details are checked.
+You (and your partner) are required to attend a consultation with a fertility specialist, where you will learn about the donation process and all relevant medical details are checked.

-A routine screening process will be necessary for both you and your partner, involving having your blood tested.
+A routine screening process will be necessary fo both egg and sperm providers in embryo donation , involving having your blood and urine tested.

-A counselling session is compulsory for all couples in our embryo donor program.
-This gives you the chance to ask questions and raise concerns in a private environment, including any individual apprehensions, relationship worries and other issues that may affect your experience.
+A counselling session is compulsory for all couples and individuals in our embryo donor program.
+This gives you the chance to ask questions and raise concerns in a private environment, including any individual apprehensions, relationship worries and other issues that may affect your experienceThe future rights of any child conceived as a result of your donation to know their genetic background will also be discussed.
+If you are a known donor, a joint session is required with your recipient(s).

 You will be granted a “cooling off” period of 14 days (between the first and the second counselling session) before beginning treatment.
 This ensures that you have enough time to carefully consider all aspects of the donation program.

-A final review will be performed by a specialist and nurse coordinator, examining your counselling reports, blood test results and consent forms to make sure everything is in order for the embryos to be allocated for use.
+A final review will be performed by a fertility specialist and fertility nurses , examining your counselling reports, blood test results and consent forms to make sure everything is in order for the embryos to be allocated for use.

 *The order of these steps/requirements may vary depending on your circumstances.